shwetajambhekar/Hello-World/README.md

 # Hello-World
-This repository is for practicing GitHub
+This is default readme file.